amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Feature-Specific Documentation/Settings Management.md

 Introduce a `theme` preference (light/dark) that dynamically adjusts CSS variables or class names across the app.
 This could be stored alongside other settings and applied via a `ThemeProvider`.

 ### Language Localization
 Support multiple languages by adding a `language` setting.
 Text content could be loaded from JSON files or a translation service, with the active language influencing all UI strings.
+The current implementation already supports "en" and "fa" options.

 ### Backup and Export
 Allow users to export their settings (and data) as JSON or CSV.
 This would require: